-At its March 2008 Interior Region regulatory meeting, the Alaska Board of Game requested that the ADF&G Division of Subsistence provide more detail on the customary and traditional uses of black bears in Interior Alaska, specifically with reference to methods and means of black bear harvests in units 12, 19, 20, 21, and 24 (Criterion 3, 5 AAC 99.010(b)(3)).
-The additional information was requested so as to better evaluate a number of deferred proposals to recognize in regulation customary and traditional harvest practices of black bears.
+At its March 2008 Interior Region regulatory meeting, the Alaska Board of Game requested that the ADF&G Division of Subsistence provide more detail on the customary and traditional uses of black bears in Unit 25, specifically with reference to methods and means of black bear harvests in Unit 25 (Criterion 3, 5 AAC 99.010(b)(3)).
+The additional information was requested so as to better evaluate a deferred proposal submitted by the Yukon Flats Fish and Game Advisory Committee and the Council of Athabascan Tribal Governments to recognize in regulation customary and traditional harvest practices of black bear.

-The revised customary and traditional use summary for black bears in units 12, 19, 20, 21, and 24 found below provides an expanded description of customary and traditional harvest and use practices for black bears from the ethnographic and ethnohistorical literature of this region of Interior Alaska.
+This revised customary and traditional use summary for black bears in Unit 25 provides an expanded description of customary and traditional harvest and use practices for black bears from the ethnographic and ethnohistorical literature of this region of Interior Alaska.
 Appendix A is included at the end of this report to provide pertinent quotations related to customary and traditional uses of black bears from the literature.